NATIONAL VEGETARIAN WEEK 2026

 Eat more veg, I think it’s catching on!
 I can cook with vegetables breakfast, lunch and dinner, the variety and versatility when it comes to cooking vegetarian food is jaw dropping, and I am in my element with a big pile of veg – slap-bang-centre – on my chopping board to cook with here at home.

-Mark Diacono – chef
+Mark Diacono – Food Writer

 Whether you're an omnivore, vegan or vegetarian, National Vegetarian Week is a great opportunity to celebrate the best of what we grow, and to perhaps reset how we eat to tread a little lighter on the planet, eat more seasonally and maximise deliciousness by putting vegetables more at the heart of our diet.